ymz-ncnk/mok/README.md

 package foo

 import (
+	"errors"
 	"io"
+	"reflect"
+	"sync"
 	"testing"

+	assert "github.com/ymz-ncnk/assert/testing_error"
 	"github.com/ymz-ncnk/mok"
 )

 func TestSeveralCalls(t *testing.T) {
-	// Here, we register several calls to the Read() method, and then call it
+	// Here we register several calls to the Read() method, and then call it
 	// several times as well.
-	// We must register all expected method calls.
-Each method call is just a
+Each method call is just a function.
-	// function.
-	// If we want to register one function as several method calls, we use the
+	// If we want to register one function several times, we can use the
 	// RegisterN() method.
-This is especially useful for concurrent method
+This is especially useful when testing parallel method
 	// calls.
 	var (
 		reader = NewReaderMock().RegisterRead(func(p []byte) (n int, err error) {